 The new Tobacco Products Control Act in Section 40 requires the manufacturer or importer of tobacco products to report the volume of production or importation, market share, marketing expense, income and expense in their annual report, audited financial statement and any other information for the benefits of tobacco products control to the Committee.
 The rules and procedures as stipulated in the Ministerial Regulations are being drawn up.

-- Strictly enforce the ban on tobacco-related CSR activities under the new tobacco control law.
-Ensure there are no loopholes which the tobacco industry can exploit.
+- Strictly enforce the ban on tobacco-related CSR activities under the new tobacco control law and ensure there are no loop holes for the tobacco industry to exploit.

-- The implementation regulations of the new tobacco control law must be drawn up as soon as possible to protect government officials from tobacco industry interference.
+- Expedite implementation of the new tobacco control law to protect government officials and public policies from tobacco industry interference.